nyameen/fantasy-football-draft/README.md

 This ia an in-person fantasy football draft tool.
 The tool is not meant to replace a draft board.
 Instead it will help manage a draft.

 The tool will provide a ranking of the remaining players.
 People can have the option to select player positions to see the highest ranked player in that position.
 The tool will also have a custom timer to show how much time is left for that pick.
+Lastly, when a player is drafted, you can select their name to remove him from the list

 ## Prerequisites